 Professionalizing Transferable Skills Programmes: Learning from Experience

-From 25 to 27 March 2019 the University of Luxemburg hosted the second PRIDE training.
+From 25 to 27 March 2019 the University of Luxembourg hosted the second PRIDE training.
 22 professionals in doctoral education from all over Europe met to learn and exchange about professionalizing Transferable Skills Programmes.

 This two and a half day PRIDE training on “Professionalizing Transferable Skills